1. Introduction to Microsoft Word

 - Select text and click on the highlight button or use the

-Text Highlight Color
+Text Highlight Colortool.

 - Select text and click on the highlight button or use the